Tokyo Cultural Itinerary (1–14 Days): City & Culture

 ← Back to Japanese Cultural Itineraries

 A culture-first itinerary at a medium pace with Tokyo as your base (1–14 nights).
 Start at Day 1 and use the first N days to match your stay (e.g., 7 nights = Days 1–7); the plan minimizes hotel moves, balances indoor/outdoor time, and includes crafts and performing arts without rushing.
-Optional day trips include Kamakura, Nikko, and Kawagoe; for Kyoto/Osaka, see the related itineraries below.
+Optional day trips include Kamakura, Nikko, and Kawagoe; for Kyoto, Osaka, and Kanazawa, use the dedicated itineraries linked below.

 This route is part of our series of culture-first trips across Japan.
 You can find more ideas on our Cultural Itineraries page.